-70 local journalists drawn from Nairobi, Kajiado, Makueni and Machakos participated in a two day Election Preparedness workshop organised by the Office of the Director of Public Prosecutions, ODPP, at the Machakos University.
+70 local journalists drawn from Nairobi, Kajiado, Makueni and Machakos participated in a two-day Election Preparedness workshop organized by the Office of the Director of Public Prosecutions, ODPP, at the Machakos University.

 The role of the media during an election year was central in discussions that also touched on legal and institutional parameters, poll offenses and laws.

 The following tips captured during a Media and Elections session facilitated by veteran journalist, Patrick Mayoyo, will help a media practitioner to cover elections more effectively.